-With over 450 restaurants to choose from, you definitely won’t go hungry in Santa Barbara.
+With more than 450 restaurants in Santa Barbara to choose from, you definitely won’t go hungry.
 Each with their own unique flavors and flare, these Santa Barbara neighborhoods are home to numerous hot spots and more.
 Here’s a taste of what you’ll find:

 This eclectic neighborhood is rife with wine tasting rooms and a delicious variety of eateries and markets.
 From walk up ordering to five-star dining, try a few of these spots for lunch, wine tasting breaks, or dinner.

 Mony’s Mexican Food: This family-owned and operated favorite serves up some of the best Mexican food in town for lunch, a creative 8-salsa bar, and arguably the best tacos.
 Join the mass of regular patrons pouring through the red door and choose between street-style tacos or homemade large plates like enchiladas smothered in mole sauce, then grab a seat at one of the sidewalk tables or chill on the sidewalk stoops with the masses.

 The Lark and Lucky Penny: These neighboring restaurants are under the same ownership and the incredibly talented Executive Chef, Jason Paluska of The Lark, creates seasonal dinner menus worth a repeat visit.
 Check out the standard year-round menu at Lucky Penny for breakfast, lunch, or dinner and grab a seat outdoors near the penny-covered building.
 Taste the chef’s spin on the quintessential breakfast burrito with an order of Milpas flatbread, a Mexican-style pizza covered in salsa verde, potatoes, chorizo and fried egg.
 For dinner, make reservations or join locals at the community table for a farm-to-table, family-style dinner at The Lark for the best of seasonal fare from local farms and fields.